timvieira/justified-variables/README.md

 - build
   decay

-- payed [traded at the ask price, in FX]
+- payed  [Purchasing, slightly "payed" is a work around for "paid"]
 - given
 ```